usotnyk/RA-project02/README.md

 # RA-project02
 Instanews App

 Instanews App One-page responsive website that allows a user to filter top news story categories via New York Times API.

+Technologies used in this project:

+-HTML5/CSS3/JavaScriptES5
+-JQuery
+-Gulp
+-SASS
+-

 Apr-25-2017